How to Get Residency in Mexico for Living, Working or Retiring in Mexico.

 - If you have a close family connection in Mexico, such as a child, or parent.

-- If you are married to a Mexican National or foreign permanent resident and have 2 consecutive years of regular status as Temporary Resident where that the Temporary Visa was issued because of your marriage.
+- If you are married to a Mexican National or foreign permanent resident and have 2 consecutive years of regular status as a Temporary Resident where that the Temporary Visa was issued because of your marriage.

 - If you are eligible for residency on humanitarian grounds or through political asylum.